Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

 \begin{cor} Let $(\lines,\pts)$ be an extremal unit circle configuration.
 Let $C_1,\dots , C_{r^2}$ be a point-weighted cell decomposition for $(\lines,\pts)$ with $r \sim N^{{1 \over 3}-}$.
 Then there is a set ${\cal C}$ of $\gtrsim r^{2-}$ cells so that for each $C \in {\cal C}$, there is a set of circles $\lines_C$ with

-and with each $L \in \lines_C$ incident to at least $2$ but $\lesssim N^+$ points in $C$ such that for at least two of these points adjacent on $L$, the circle arc between them is entirely contained in $C$.
-Each set $\lines_C$ has density $\gtrsim N^-$ in the set of lines intersecting two points in $C$.
+and with each $c \in \lines_C$ incident to at least $2$ but $\lesssim N^+$ points in $C$ such that for at least two of these points adjacent on $c$, the circle arc between them is entirely contained in $C$.
+Each set $\lines_C$ has density $\gtrsim N^-$ in the set of unit circles intersecting two points in $C$.

 \end{cor}